biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 ### Libraries

-There are some library dependencies : opencv-python, numpy, math, argparse.
+There are some library dependencies : opencv-python, numpy, math, argparse, imutils, requests.

 You can install these libraries by executing the following command **(recomended)**